 Proteins are the building blocks of all living organisms and play crucial roles in biological processes.
-To investigate how a particular protein modulates biological processes, many aspects of the protein such as structure, modification, localization, interaction, and function needs to be studied.
+To investigate how a particular protein modulates biological processes, many aspects of the protein such as structure, modification, localization, interaction, and function need to be studied.
 A considerable number of proteins, especially membrane proteins, are screened in drug discovery as biological targets or as potential drugs themselves.
-Most of these proteins are produced using cell-based or cell-free expression systems, which typically includes the transcription of recombinant DNA into mRNA that is further translated into the protein under study.
+Most of these proteins are produced using cell-based or cell-free expression systems, which typically include the transcription of recombinant DNA into mRNA that is further translated into the protein under study.

-Figure1.
+Figure 1.
 Protein expression begins with DNA

-Traditional techniques for recombinant protein expression involve transfecting cells with gene of interest and then culturing cells for transcription and translation of the target protein.
-This process uses living cells for protein expression, and therefore is termed cell-based membrane protein expression.
+Traditional techniques for recombinant protein expression involve transfecting cells with a gene of interest and then culturing cells for transcription and translation of the target protein.
+This process uses living cells for protein expression and therefore is termed cell-based membrane protein expression.
 Both prokaryotic and eukaryotic protein expression systems are widely used.
-Bacterial system has the advantage of high yield, which is necessary for X-ray crystallography or NMR experiments for structure determination.
+The bacterial system has the advantage of high yield, which is necessary for X-ray crystallography or NMR experiments for structure determination.
 However, bacteria are not equipped with the full machinery to finish the required post-translational modification or proper folding, which leads to insoluble or non-functional proteins.
 Thus, multiple eukaryotic cells, such as yeast, insect, plants, and mammalian cells, are developed to facilitate the expression of fully functional proteins.

 Figure 2.
 An example of cell-free protein synthesis

 Each system has its advantages and liabilities.
 The selection of the system depends on the type, required amount, and functional activities of the protein.
-The elite scientists at Creative Biostructure will choose the appropriate expression system to obtain high quality membrane proteins to fulfill your specific research goals aiming at high-resolution structural solution and innovative drug discovery.
+The elite scientists at Creative Biostructure will choose the appropriate expression system to obtain high-quality membrane proteins to fulfill your specific research goals aiming at a high-resolution structural solution and innovative drug discovery.
 Please feel free to contact us for a detailed quote.

 Please see the list of membrane proteins provided by Creative Biostructure.